 The purpose of the Remuneration Committee is to provide the Board of Directors with the best possible basis for making decisions on the remuneration provided to the members of the Executive Management and on the company's overall remuneration policy.
-The Committee also handles assignments related to recruitment and appointments to Lundbeck's senior management.
+The Committee also handles assignments related to recruitment and appointments to Lundbeck's Executive management.

-In March 2016, the Board of Directors elected Lars Rasmussen as Chairman of the Remuneration Committee and Lene Skole and Terrie Curran as members.
+In March 2017, the Board of Directors elected Lars Søren Rasmussen as Chairman of the Remuneration Committee and Lene Skole-Sørensen as member.